ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 The CAA DNS record allows a domain to communicate issuance policy to CAs, but only allows a domain to define policy with CA-level granularity.
 However, the CAA specification also provides facilities for extension to admit more granular, CA-specific policy.
-This specification defines such a parameter, allowing specific accounts of a CA to be identified by URI.
+This specification defines two such parameters, one allowing specific accounts of a CA to be identified by URI and one allowing specific methods of domain control validation as defined by the ACME protocol to be required.

 --- middle

 Introduction
 ============

-This specification defines a parameter for the 'issue' and 'issuewild' properties of the Certification Authority Authorization (CAA) DNS resource record {{RFC6844}}, allowing authorization conferred by a CAA policy to be restricted to specific accounts of a CA. The accounts are identified by URIs.
+This specification defines two parameters for the 'issue' and 'issuewild' properties of the Certification Authority Authorization (CAA) DNS resource record {{RFC6844}}.
+The first, 'account-uri', allows authorization conferred by a CAA policy to be restricted to specific accounts of a CA, which are identified by URIs.
+The second, 'acme-methods', allows the set of validation
+{{I-D.ietf-acme-acme}} methods supported by an ACME-based CA to validate domain control to be limited to a subset of the full set of methods which it supports.

 Terminology
 ===========